 --Miles Barth, Author of Weegee World and Independent Curator

 The SoHo Weekly News, founded in 1973 and closed in 1982, covered events in New York City during a difficult but exciting time in the city's history.
 Based in SoHo, the art world was a primary concern, but coverage included the music scene, nightlife, fashion, politics, social issues, and lifestyle.
-Please click on the following links to view some of Allan Tannenbaum's photographs from this dynamic era.